neuropsychomancy/manifesto/README.md

 # The Neuropsychomancer Manifesto

-Neuropsychomancy is the art of integrating a large number of information in order to accurately predict the behaviour of a person.
+Neuropsychomancy is the scientific art of integrating a large number of information in order to accurately predict a person's patterns of behaviours.

-It is an applied branch of psychology focused on the correlates between personality and other measurable features.
+It is an applied branch of psychology focused on the existing correlationg between personality characteristics and other measurable features.

 ```